$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 A natural question at this point is whether a simple syntactic restriction on the definition of $\rnl$ gives rise to a class of relations with better properties in terms of enumeration, counting and uniform generation.
-Fortunately, the answer to this question comes by imposing a natural and well-studied restriction on Turing Machines, which allows us to define a class that contains many natural problems.
+Fortunately, the answer to this question comes by imposing a natural and well-studied restriction on Turing Machines, \review{which allows the definition of a class} that contains many natural problems.
 More precisely, we consider the notion of $\ul$-transducer, where the letter ``U'' stands for ``unambiguous''.
-Formally, $M$ is an $\ul$-transducer if $M$ is an $\nl$-transducer such that for every input $x$ and $y \in M(x)$, there exists exactly one run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
-Notice that this notion of transducer is based on well-known classes of decision problems (e.g. $\up$~\cite{V76} and $\ul$ \cite{RA00}) adapted to our case, namely, adapted to problems defined as relations. \begin{definition} A relation $R$ is in $\rul$ if, and only if, there exists an $\ul$-transducer $M$ such that $\cR(M) = R$. \end{definition} For the class $\rul$, we obtain the following result. \begin{theorem} If $R \in \rul$, then $\ENUM(R)$ can be solved with constant delay, there exists a polynomial-time algorithm for $\COUNT(R)$, and there exists a polynomial-time randomized algorithm for $\GEN(R)$. \end{theorem} In particular, it should be noticed that given $R \in \rul$ and an input $x$, the solutions for $x$ can be enumerated, counted and uniformly generated efficiently.
+Formally, $M$ is a $\ul$-transducer if $M$ is an $\nl$-transducer such that for every input $x$ and $y \in M(x)$, there exists exactly one run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
+Notice that this notion of transducer is based on well-known classes of decision problems (e.g. $\up$~\cite{V76} and $\ul$ \cite{RA00}) adapted to our case, namely, adapted to problems defined as relations. \begin{definition} A relation $R$ is in $\rul$ if, and only if, there exists a $\ul$-transducer $M$ such that $\cR(M) = R$. \end{definition} For the class $\rul$, we obtain the following result. \begin{theorem} If $R \in \rul$, then $\ENUM(R)$ can be solved with constant delay, there exists a polynomial-time algorithm for $\COUNT(R)$, and there exists a polynomial-time randomized algorithm for $\GEN(R)$. \end{theorem} In particular, it should be noticed that given $R \in \rul$ and an input $x$, the solutions for $x$ can be enumerated, counted and uniformly generated efficiently. \review{In the following section, we provide examples of relations in this class.}

 Classes of problems definable by machine models and that can be enumerated with constant delay have been proposed before.
 In~\cite{AmarilliBJM17}, it is shown that if a problem is definable by a d-DNNF circuit, then the solutions of an instance can be listed with linear preprocessing and constant delay enumeration.
-Still, to the best of our knowledge, this is the first such a class with a simple and robust definition based on Turing~Machines.
+Still, to the best of our knowledge, \review{$\rul$ is the first such a class} with a simple and robust definition based on Turing~Machines.